OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 \label{eq:kbessel}
 $$

 The K-Bessel model uses the modified Bessel function of the second kind, $\text{K}_\nu$, to describe spatial correlation decay.
-Unlike the Matérn model, it does not include normalization or scaling factors and is used for specialized geostatistical applications where the decay is governed by the Bessel function itself.[^chiles]
+Unlike the Matérn model, it does not include normalization or scaling factors and is used for specialized geostatistical applications where the decay is governed by the Bessel function itself. {cite:p}`chiles_geostatistics_2012`

 ---

+(eq-legendre)=
 ### Legendre
-<a id="eq:legendre"></a>

 $$
 2 - \frac{1 - L^2}{1 - 2L \cos(\Omega) + L^2}
 \label{eq:legendre}
 $$

 The Legendre polynomial semivariogram model is used when you need to model spatial correlation on the surface of a sphere, such as the Earth.
-This is especially important for global or large-scale geostatistical analyses where the curvature of the Earth cannot be ignored and the usual Euclidean distance-based models are inadequate.[^chiles]<br>
+This is especially important for global or large-scale geostatistical analyses where the curvature of the Earth cannot be ignored and the usual Euclidean distance-based models are inadequate.<br>
 *Parameter limits*: $L \in (0, 1)$

 Here, the parameter $\Omega$ is the angular distance between two points on a sphere (in radians) of radius $\approx$ 6378 km (Earth's radius) where: